LordZenForce/seanster/README.md

 # seanster
-This is a portfolio I made for my brother who is an astrophysicist.
+This is a website I made for my brother who is an astronomer in the making.